pdy/FollyScopeGuard/README.md

 # Why?

-I don't always need or want to deal with whole folly library but still, use few of its utilities.
+I don't always need or want to deal with whole folly library, but still use few of its utilities.

 # What is diffrent